polysyllabic/chaos/README.md

   - Test each cable separately.
   - If you're using long cables, try the shortest ones that will work for your setup.
 Note that the USB ports are either USB 3.0 or 3.1, depending on the port.
 If you're using an old USB-A cable that only supports USB 2.0, power and data rates will be reduced.
   - For USB-C cables, make sure they provide a dual, power-and-data connection.
 Power-only cables will not work.
   - If you're using an adapter dongle (e.g., USB-A to USB-C), try reversing the device it's attached to.
 In other words, if it's currently attached at the console end, move it to the other device and reverse the cord, or vice versa.
 Sometimes a connection will work one way but not the other.

 Verify that everything is correctly cabled, power is applied to the Pi, and the chaos engine is running.
 When the engine is operating and the DualShock is plugged in to the correct USB port on the Pi, the light on the back of the DualShock should be on.

 If your cables are good and your cabling is correct, try connecting to the console through a different USB port.
 (In particular, try using one of the USB-A ports on the back of the console rather than a front-side USB-C port.)

 If you're attempting to run this setup on a PS5 with an authentication device in the middle, verify that the authenticator works without the Pi present.
 Connect a DualShock to the authenticator and try to open and run a PS5 game.
 If this fails, you will need to configure the authenticator, following whatever instructions the manufacturer provides.

 *I can navigate through the PlayStation's system menu but I can't play a game.*

-Open the game you want to play and then restart the engine.
+This is a bug that _should_ have been fixed in most if not all cases.
+Please report this issue if you encounter it, but for an immediate work-around, open the game you want to play and then restart the engine from the Pi's commandline: `sudo systemctl restart chaos`.

+*When the Pi is plugged in to my PC, loading the game takes an eternity*

+Steam Input can cause serious issues with lag, especially while starting up the game.
+This is definitely true with _The Last of Us: Part II_ and likely true for other games as well.
+To avoid this problem, disable Steam Input for the relevant PC games.
+From your Steam library, right-click on the game, then select `Properties -> Controller -> Override -> Disable Steam Input`.

 *TCC is selecting the wrong menu options / Some mods are still enabled*

-*The Last of Us: Part II* (and Part 1) use a menu system that remembers the last place you exited the menu.
+*The Last of Us: Part II* uses a menu system that remembers the last place you exited the menu.
 If you forget to return all menus to the top of each menu page, TCC will put the items in the wrong place.
 It can also get off if the chaos engine attempts to start or remove a mod when the game is not accepting commands (e.g., in a death animation).
 Remember, the engine has no way of knowing what's going on in the game, so it's on you to remember to pause the game when you enter one of these input-blocking moments.
 If you forget, you'll need to go into the menus and reset things to their proper state by hand.

 *The Pi suddenly reboots*